South Shore Line: Public operation

 In the late 1980s, the Chicago South Shore and South Bend went bankrupt and on December 29, 1989, passenger service was assumed by NICTD.
 In December 1990, the track was sold to NICTD and freight service was taken over by the new Chicago South Shore and South Bend Railroad, a subsidiary of short line operator Anacostia & Pacific.
 On November 21, 1992, the line's South Bend terminus moved from the Amtrak station to the airport.
 On July 5, 1994, NICTD closed the Ambridge, Kemil Road, Willard Avenue, LaLumiere, Rolling Prairie, and New Carlisle flag stops.
 A seventh station, Dune Acres, closed around the same time once parking was expanded at nearby Dune Park.

 The railroad began a 3-year project in 2009 to replace all catenary on its line between Michigan City and Gary, some of which was nearly 90 years old.
-The project cost $18 million, and caused service disruptions on weekends while new wires were strung.
+The project cost $18 million and caused service disruptions on weekends while new wires were strung.

 The Chicago Region Environmental and Transportation Efficiency Program (CREATE), replaced a bridge on the South Shore Line across 130th Street, Torrence Avenue, and Norfolk Southern tracks in the Hegewisch neighborhood of Chicago as a part of a four-year project lasting from 2011 to 2015.
 The 2,350 ton bridge would be put in place in August 2012.

 In 2015 NICTD began an express service between South Bend and Chicago.
 Targeted at business travelers, the train makes just two intermediate stops: Dune Park and East Chicago.
 The total scheduled travel time is 1 hour 55 minutes, more than thirty minutes faster than existing services.

 In July 2020 during the COVID-19 pandemic, NICTD implemented "mask optional cars" for riders choosing not to wear masks, as Indiana did not have a statewide mask mandate.
-This has received controversial reception, as it does not help slow down the spread of the coronavirus disease, and the "mask optional" car is also the only car with bike racks.
+This received a controversial reception at the time, as it was alleged at the time to not help slow down the spread of the coronavirus disease, and the "mask optional" car was also the only car with bike racks.
 On November 14, 2020, the "mask optional cars" were discontinued, requiring all passengers to wear a mask.